mncc8337/cursed-cpp/README.md

 # cursed-cpp
-a header that translates c++ keywords and operators to Vietnamese<br>
+a header that translates c++ keywords and operators into Vietnamese<br>

 ### why it is cursed?
 all the translated words are unicode characters. yes<br>